 Verification usually happens in a week or less.
 Google will send you a verification code that you can use to make your listing officially go live!

-Tips for Your Google My Business Listing
+Tips for Your Business Profile Listing

 - Be sure to provide complete data for your listing.
 This allows for your listing to appear in the most closely related searches.
 It’s vital to have up-to-date information.

 - In order to prevent competitors from clicking on any paid ads you have through Google Ads, simply set up automatic IP blocking by ClickCease.
 It’s free to try out.

 - Make sure that the listing details are clear.
 They need to speak to potential customers about what you do, where you are located, and how customers can purchase from you.

 - In order for your listing to rank well on search for the topics you want it to show up for, utilize keywords in your listing just like you would with your website.